danielhouri/WhatsApp-Server/README.md

 ## WebClient
-The WebClient based on the MVC model and include 2 parts:
+The WebClient is based on the MVC model and includes 2 parts:
 - Chat (Based on React) - It's the same code as the last exercise except for the changes made to communicate with the API.
-Each request is send with a token (given by the API when signin) and it recieve a signal when there is an incoming message.
+Each request is sent with a token (given by the API when Sign-in) and it received a signal when there is an incoming message.
-- Feedback - Its the page where you can add a feedback about the website.
+- Feedback - It's the page where you can add feedback about the website.
-To reach this page the user will need to press on the feedback button from the home page of Signin page (main page).
+To reach this page the user will need to press the feedback button from the home page of the Sign-in page (main page).
-To add a new feedback press on the button 'create new feedback button'.
-As mention the feedback site work in MVC platform, that include: models, services and controllers.
-The service use a localDB to store the data.
-The site support all the CRUED: create, edit, details, delete.
-The site also support a search function on the users who fill a feedback on the website.
+To add a new feedback press the button 'create new feedback button'.
+As mentioned the feedback site work in MVC platform, which includes: models, services, and controllers.
+The service uses a localDB to store the data.
+The site support all the 'CRUED': create, edit, details, delete.
+The site also supports a search function for the users who fill feedback on the website.

 #### Technologies:
 - JWT